YeonSphere/Nexus/README.md

 ## Disclaimer

-This Browser is still in development and is not currently supported by official paid development teams.
+This browser is still in development and is not currently supported by official paid development teams.
 As a result, certain features may not work as expected up to 10% of the time.
 Please submit issues for bug fixes or feature requests, or join the Discord and contact @CEO or @founder to chat with the main developer and owner.

 We appreciate your understanding and patience as we continue to improve the Nexus Browser.